 Assistant director credits include The Penelopiad (dir.
 Sherrill Gow, Mountview, 2022), The Winter's Tale (dir.
 Jeff James, Mountview, 2019), Antigone (dir.
 Justin Murray, Actors Of Dionysus R&D, 2017) and Oedipus (dir.
 James Wenley, Stage Two Productions, 2013).

-Directing credits include Her (r)age, a scratch piece for Antic Productions (Southwark Playhouse, 2018) and new musical Zombie Survival Guide (Auckland Music Theatre, 2012).
+Directing credits include Her (r)age, a scratch piece for Antic Productions (Southwark Playhouse, 2018).